axvr/code-dump/2022/halogen/README.md

 All source code, documentation and associated files packaged and distributed with "uk.axvr.halogen" are dedicated to the public domain.
-A full copy of the CC0 (Creative Commons Zero 1.0 Universal) public domain dedication is provided in the `COPYING` file.
+A full copy of the CC0 (Creative Commons Zero 1.0 Universal) public domain dedication can be found in the `COPYING` file.

 The author is not aware of any patent claims which may affect the use,